designstem/projects/colorblindness/index.md

 <div v-if="get('revealX') > 75">

   ~**Did you guess right?
-If you picked the right tomato, congratulations!**~ 🎉
+If you picked the right tomato, congratulations!**~

   <f-inline>

    # 🤢

-  > ~<small>For color deficient people choosing the wrong tomatoes can have serious consequences for their health, since unripe tomatoes are poisonous and can cause nausea and vomiting.</small>~
+  > ~<small>For color vision deficient people, choosing the wrong tomatoes can have serious consequences for their health, since unripe tomatoes are poisonous and can cause nausea and vomiting.</small>~

   </f-inline>